What Does Exclusive Right to Sell Mean in Real Estate?

 What’s the difference between Exclusive Right To Sell and Exclusive Agency Listing

-Exclusive right to sell listing gives the real estate broker the right to commission on any sale that happens during the listing period, while an “exclusive agency” listing only allows the broker to earn a commission if they are the ones who personally find the buyer.
+Exclusive Right to Sell listings gives the real estate broker the right to commission on any sale that happens during the listing period, while an “exclusive agency” listing only allows the broker to earn a commission if they are the ones who personally find the buyer.

 An exclusive agency listing may be more attractive to buyers, but it puts more risk on the agent in terms of not getting paid for their work.